awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 No\.
 The minimum MaxResult parameter value you can use is 100\.
 If you submit a request with a MaxResult parameter value of under 100, and there are more than 100 blocks in the snapshot, then the API will return at least 100 results\.

 **Can I run API requests concurrently?**
 You can run API requests concurrently\.
 Be sure to take note of other workloads that might be running in the account to avoid bottlenecks\.
 You should also build retry mechanisms into your EBS direct APIs workflows to handle throttling, timeouts, and service unavailability\.
-For more information, see [Optimizing performance](#ebsapi-performance)\.
+For more information, see [Optimize performance](#ebsapi-performance)\.
 Review the EBS direct APIs service quotas to determine the API requests that you can run per second\.
 For more information, see [Amazon Elastic Block Store Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/ebs-service.html#w542aab9d130b7c15) in the *AWS General Reference*\.

 **When running the ListChangedBlocks action, is it possible to get an empty response even though there are blocks in the snapshot?**